-I’m a practical philosopher and entrepreneur who
+I’m a practical philosopher and Zen Buddhist who

 teaches individuals and organizations how to inquire into the things that matter most.
-Years ago, I created a philosophy practice in which I speak over Skype with Europeans, Canadians, and Americans about the nature of a good life.
+Years ago, I created a philosophy practice in which I speak over Zoom with Europeans, Canadians, and Americans about the nature of a good life.
 Along the way, I’ve written a number of books, including The Art of Inquiry, Cultivating Discipline Lightly, and The Good Life and Sustaining Life.

-Whether young or old, you come to philosophy when you’re ready to ask the most basic questions: ‘What does it all mean?
+Whether young or old, you come to philosophy when you’re ready to ask the most basic questions: “What does it all mean?
+What is it all about?
 What I am doing here?
-What is a flourishing life?’
+And what is a flourishing life?”
 Such questions may arise at any time, often when you no longer see the world as self-explanatory but as puzzling, perplexing, even terrifying.